Epithets of Zeus: Local variation

 Popular conceptions of Zeus differed widely from place to place.
 Local varieties of Zeus often have little in common with each other except the name.
 They exercised different areas of authority and were worshiped in different ways; for example, some local cults conceived of Zeus as a chthonic earth-god rather than a god of the sky.
 These local divinities were gradually consolidated, via conquest and religious syncretism, with the Homeric conception of Zeus.
 Local or idiosyncratic versions of Zeus were given epithets — surnames or titles which distinguish different conceptions of the god.

-Epithets

-These epithets or titles applied to Zeus emphasized different aspects of his wide-ranging authority: